 Sort the knowledge

-This is also a vital tip to take into consideration - and we are not talking about sorting information into sections, no. We mean it is a great idea to sort the topics by their importance and value for customers.
+This is also a vital tip to consider - and we are not talking about sorting information into sections, no. We mean it is a great idea to sort the topics by their importance and value for customers.
 There is a great grid that is used by many contact centers across the globe, and it is called the value irritant grid.
 This grid sorts problems into four categories - Automate, Simplify, Leverage Opportunities, and Eliminate, where the name of each category means the actions required to do with problems in that category.
 Thus, if you have problems that are put into Eliminate category, just get rid of them - don’t invest anything in knowledge management, just eliminate it.

 Don’t overdo knowledge management

 Another vital piece of advice is to improve knowledge management and provide it to things that truly require such hands-on activities.
 If you have no customer requests on some things, don’t spend hours describing how it can be resolved - people have to get access to real cases and solutions of real situations, not too boring theory.
-On the other hand, if you have a few thousand knowledge base articles in your knowledge base, and this number can be seen by visitors, they would be scared.
-To say the truth, it is no need to create huge knowledge bases, it has to cover customer complaints and answers that happen at least once a year.
-If there are no real cases, but you believe that these potential issues can happen in the nearest future, you can describe them, but do not overdo unnecessary writing.
+On the other hand, if you have a few thousand call center knowledge base articles in your call center knowledge base, and this number can be seen by visitors, they would be scared.
+To say the truth, it is no need to create huge call center knowledge bases, it has to cover customer complaints and answers that happen at least once a year.
+If there are no real cases, but you believe that these complex issues can happen in the nearest future, you can describe them, but do not overdo unnecessary writing.

 Create a glossary of terms

 This can sound strange, but some industries have a strong requirement for a detailed, but easy-to-navigate glossary.
 We have said that using customer language is crucial, but now everything can be explained in simple terms, so professional terminology is required, and sometimes it builds a problem - especially in B2B.
-For instance, a cloud-based call center solution with knowledge base management software - how would you explain its benefits, features, and areas of implementation without using specific terminologies, like metrics, such as Average Handle Time, Average Response Times, First Call Resolution rate, and so on?
+For instance, a cloud-based call center software with call center knowledge base management software - how would you explain its benefits, advanced features, and areas of implementation without using specific terminologies, like metrics, such as Average Handle Time, Average Response Times, First Call Resolution rate, and so on?
 But, contrastively, call center solutions are purchased by people who sometimes know too little about them, and here you get the problem.

 Gather as much feedback as possible

-We have already mentioned gathering feedback after releasing your knowledge base, but it is significant to keep collecting it without any stops.
-New customer problems appear, new issues are identified, new products are released, and they also bring new problems.
+We have already mentioned gathering feedback after releasing your customer knowledge base, but it is significant to keep collecting it without any stops.
+New customer problems appear, and new issues are identified, new products are released, and they also bring new problems.
 This is a closed cycle, so use real reviews on your knowledge management system to find out where you have to improve or rework something.
 People love being listened to, so give them this opportunity - even if feedbacks sometimes are frustrating.

 Summary